 (5a) A person charged with committing an offence against subsection (4a) may be convicted of an offence against subsection (5) which is established by the evidence.

-(6) The CEO shall, before exercising in respect of a person the power of amendment conferred on him by subsection (4), afford the person a reasonable opportunity to show cause in writing why that power should not be exercised in respect of him.
+(6) The CEO shall, before exercising in respect of a person the power of amendment conferred by subsection (4), afford the person a reasonable opportunity to show cause in writing why that power should not be exercised in respect of the person.

-(7) An opportunity is not a reasonable opportunity within the meaning of subsection (6) unless the relevant person is informed in writing of his right to show cause under that subsection not less than 21 days before the day on which the CEO exercises the power in question.
+(7) An opportunity is not a reasonable opportunity within the meaning of subsection (6) unless the relevant person is informed in writing of the person’s right to show cause under that subsection not less than 21 days before the day on which the CEO exercises the power in question.

 (8) In this section —